tylergaw/tylergaw.com/README.md

 ## Deploying

 Since late 2019, this site is hosted on Netlify.
 Production deploys happen automatically when pushing to `master`.
+All pull requests get a preview deploy.